 A couple of years ago, the Oregon Symphony reached way outside the box when it thought up the idea of asking a composer to write an orchestral work on homelessness.
 The orchestra then asked singer-songwriter-composer Gabriel Kahane to create such a work for its “Sounds of Home” series.
 Kahane took the commission very seriously and went so far as to volunteer at a homeless shelter in Brooklyn, New York (see my interview with Kahane for The Oregonian here).
 His experience there was undoubtedly a factor in the emergency shelter intake form for orchestra, soloists, and chorus, which received its world premiere on Saturday, May 12th at the Arlene Schnitzer Concert Hall.

 Kahane’s emergency shelter intake form proved a thought-provoking piece.
 Canadian soprano Measha Brueggergosman posed most of the questions from an intake form, such as “Where did you stay last night,” “Have you ever been evicted,” and “Have you ever been denied a loan or a lease?”
 The chorus of inconvenient statistics, consisting of vocalists Holland Andrews, Holcombe Waller, and Kahane, offered replies and supplied some statistical information that probed the loss of housing by low income people during the last recession.
 In “Certainly we can all agree,” Waller reminded us of how much we all want lots of housing for everyone, but we aren’t will to pay for it nor house the homeless near where we live (with the refrain of “not in my backyard”), which he finished off eloquently with baroque-styled filigree.
-In the ballad, “A brief history of the subprime mortgage loan crisis,” Kahane sang of the machinations of Wall Street, which worked especially well against people with lower incomes.
+In the ballad, “A brief history of the subprime mortgage loan crisis,” Kahane sang of the machinations of Wall Street and how it worked especially well against people with lower incomes.

 Brueggergosman sang with incisive emotion and her voice worked well with the trio of Andrews, Waller, and Kahane.
 The trio sounded smooth and tight, but Andrews needed to sing louder for the balance.
 All were amplified as were the members of Maybelle Community Singers, who had the last word in the piece: “Thank you for completing this form.”
 The orchestra, a full-sized contingent that also included accordion, banjo, and guitar, deftly accompanied each of the 13 movements under the direction of Carlos Kalmar.
 One of the most striking movements featured whispering strings as Brueggergosman sang “Do your co-workers know that you have lost your home.”